slanatech/swagger-stats-v1/docs/README.md

 ### Volume

-Number of requests one services sends to another service.
+Number of calls one services made to another service.

 ### Errors

-Number of errors observed on the request from one service to another.
+Number of errors observed on the calls from one service to another.

 Track **depth** of the error.
 That is, how deep is error in the trace spans chain.
 On visualization, error spans with higher depth should have bolder color.